Film vs. Video In

 In the final version of the film these scenes will be separated by other story elements.
 But, as you can see, it would be much more efficient if all of the motel scenes were shot at the same time.
 (We'll return to our unhappy couple in a moment.)

-The Master Shot
+The Master Shot and Coverage

 When dramatic video is shot in the single-camera style, many film conventions apply.
 (We introduced some of these earlier in our discussion of general video production, but here we're concentrating on the steps in single-camera production.)

 First, we have the cover shot (normally called the master shot in film), which is a wide shot showing the full scene or acting area.

 This shot is useful to show viewers the overall geography of the scene and for bridging jumps in continuity during editing.
 More specifically, the master shot or cover shot is used to:

 In dramatic video and film production many directors start out by shooting a scene, beginning to end, from the master shot perspective.